jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

  The Aggregators agree on an initial set of `level`-bit strings, where `level < BITS`.
 We refer to these strings as "candidate prefixes".
-They evaluate their VIDPF key shares at this sequence of prefixes, to obtain an additive share of the VIDPF output.
+They evaluate their VIDPF key shares at each prefix in this set, to obtain an additive share of the VIDPF output.

-VIDPF output valialidity is determined by a combination of techniques.
+Mastic uses a combination of techniques to certify the validity of this output.

 1. First, the Aggregators exchange VIDPF proofs.
 If they are equal, then this implies One-hot Verifiability and Path Verifiability as described in
    {{vidpf}}.
-One-hotness ensures that the VIDPF output contains `beta` at most once (and every other output is `0`).
+One-hotness ensures that the VIDPF output contains `beta` for at most one choice of `alpha` (and every other output is `0`).
 Path Verifiability implies that, if the previous level contained a non-zero value, then it is the same value as the current level.

-1. Second, the Aggregators interactly verify the FLP ({{flp}}) to assert that `beta` is valid.
+3. Second, the Aggregators interactively verify the FLP ({{flp}}) to assert that `beta` is valid.
 We instantiate the FLP with `FlpGeneric` from
-   {{Section 7.3 of !VDAF}}, which defines validity via an arithmetic circuit ({{Section 7.3.2 of !VDAF}}) evaluated over (shares of) `beta`: if the output of the circuit is `0`, then value is said to be "valid";
+   {{Section 7.3 of !VDAF}}, which defines validity via an arithmetic circuit ({{Section 7.3.2 of !VDAF}}) evaluated over (shares of) `beta`: if the output of the circuit is `0`, then the value is said to be "valid";
    otherwise it is "invalid".

-   `beta` is not always contained by the VIDPF output (in particular, if none of the candidate prefixes are a prefix of `alpha`).
-Moreover, VIDPF as specified in {{vidpf-construction}} does not as specified permit evaluation at the root of the VIDPF tree.
+   If none of the candidate prefixes are a prefix of `alpha`, then the VIDPF output shares will not contain any shares of `beta`.
+Moreover, VIDPF as specified in {{vidpf-construction}} does not permit evaluation at the root of the VIDPF tree.
 Instead, each Aggregator computes a share of `beta` by evaluating the VIDPF tree at prefixes `0` and `1` and `level == 0` and adding them up.
 One-hot Verifiability and